jberaunm/ai_coach_assistant/README.md

-# CS550 - AI Running Coach Assistant
+# CS550 - Running with AI: An Agentic Coach Application

 An intelligent multi-agent system that provides personalized running training plans, session analysis, and coaching insights using AI agents, RAG knowledge base, and integration with Strava and Google Calendar.